What documents do I need in order to enter the U.S. to study?

 In addition, consular officials will need to be convinced that you are intending to return to your home country after your program of study is completed.

 You may want to contact your department to let them know of possible delays in your entry.
-Please also contact the International Student Advisor at CIIS for assistance at email@example.com.
+Please also contact Fraylanie Aglipay, Dean of Students, firstname.lastname@example.org or Deon Ridgell, Associate Dean of Students, email@example.com for assistance.

 When do I have to complete the transfer procedures to stay in F-1 status?
 (I have obtained a degree in the U.S. and would like to join a new program at CIIS.)